The C. Paul Stocker Humanities and Fine Arts Center

 At Stocker Arts Center art meets drama and drama meets life.
 We provide a venue that connects our diverse cultural community to LCCC by entertaining, educating, exciting and inspiring through performances, the arts, and educational events.

 Stocker Arts Center opened its doors in 1980.
-The 2016-2017 season marks 36 years of the Center continuously presenting the best of the performing and visual arts as well as films for the people of Lorain County and beyond.
-Over the 35 year history, Stocker Arts Center has become one of the top performing and visual arts venues in Ohio.
+The 2017-2018 season marks 37 years of the Center continuously presenting the best of the performing and visual arts as well as films for the people of Lorain County and beyond.
+Over the 37 year history, Stocker Arts Center has become one of the top performing and visual arts venues in Ohio.
 More than one million people visited during its first 25 years of operation to enjoy one of the thousands of live performances, films, art gallery events and/or community rental events.
 We’re now well on our way to reaching two million!
-Stocker Arts Center has again been chosen by the readers of PuLse Magazine as a 2016 Best of Lorain County winner in the category of Best Theater.
+Stocker Arts Center has again been chosen by the readers of PuLse Magazine as the 2016 Best of Lorain County winner in the category of Best Theatre and the Beth K. Stocker Art Gallery has again been chosen as the 2016 Best Gallery.
+We are again finalists in both categories for the 2017 Best of Lorain County honors (winners to be announced in the fall of 2017).

 Named after the late C. Paul Stocker – a successful industrialist who believed in philanthropy and service to educational, civic and community organizations – Stocker Arts Center has hosted artists, vocal and instrumental groups, international performers, dance and theatre troupes, circus performers, politicians, acrobats, celebrities and more.
 The performances are a variety of professional touring music, theatre, and dance attractions from throughout the United States and around the world.